 Skip to main content

 Are Bug Zappers Really Effective Against Mosquitoes?
-The Answer May Surprise You
+The Answer May Surprise You!

 Bug zappers primarily kill beneficial insects, not mosquitoes!